pranabsarkar/RedisMakesLifeEasier/README.md

 ## Steps - Involved

-1. The Compute Engine (EC2/Lambda) recives an request from the API Gateway to query Artist's in a particular ZIP code.
+1. The Compute Engine (EC2) recives an request from the API Gateway to query photographers in a particular ZIP code, who are using a specific product.

-2. The Redis in memory database will return the details if the quried key is present, else `None`.
+2. The Redis in memory database will return the details if the queried key is present, else `None`.
 Here, the details will be stored in JSON list Data Structure.

-3. If the response for the quried data form Redis DB is `None`, the response from SQLite Database will be returned back to the Compute Engine with updating the Key in the Redis DB.
+3. If the response for the queried data form Redis DB is `None`, the response from SQLite Database will be returned back to the Compute Engine with updating the Key in the Redis DB.